 - whether sleep apnea, cardiovascular disease, prediabetes, or type 2 diabetes is part of the picture

-That produces a much better decision than simply asking which drug "wins."
+That gets you a far better decision than just asking which drug "wins."

 If you stop, expect regain to be part of the conversation

-With both semaglutide and tirzepatide, stopping treatment often leads to meaningful regain.
-That does not mean the drug failed.
-It means obesity treatment behaves like chronic treatment more often than people wish.
+With both semaglutide and tirzepatide, stopping treatment often brings meaningful regain.
+That doesn't mean the drug failed.
+It means obesity treatment behaves like chronic treatment more often than people wish it did.

 For many patients, the real plan is not: